 Michele has been working in Landscape Architecture since 2008.
 With broad experience in visual communications, theory, research and technical application, Michele is driven by a holistic approach to deliver thoughtful, sound design solutions that enrich the human experience.
 Michele has a strong interest in unique material and plant combinations in her work.
 When these elements are carefully chosen, they can reveal a site’s history, enhance a sense of place, and create thriving ecological systems.
 Michele enjoys working on multidisciplinary teams where design collaboration promotes a synthesis between buildings and landscapes.
 Her experience in site analysis, master planning, construction documentation, and administration allows her to work seamlessly through all phases of a project.

 Michele is active in her local and professional communities.
-She is the Chapter Tools Lead for the ASLA Emerging Professionals Committee where she works with local ASLA chapters to provide tools for their emerging professionals.
+She is the Chair of the Student & Emerging Professionals Committee for WASLA and is the Chapter Tools Lead for the ASLA Emerging Professionals Committee where she works with local ASLA chapters to provide tools for their emerging professionals.
 She has served as a juror for the UW student publications and serves as a critic for UW studio critiques.
-She is a Tree Ambassador for Seattle’s ReLeaf Program and a Big Sister in Big Brothers Big Sisters of Puget Sound.
+She is a Tree Ambassador for Seattle’s ReLeaf Program and serves as a Mentor for UW’s future landscape architects.

 Masters of Landscape Architecture